Wondering about black gold jewelry?

 Unlike most plating processes where jewelry is dipped in an electrolysis solution, rhodium plating involves covering the top part of the base metal rather than combining molecularly.
 Take it as dyeing your hair.
 You’re just adding an extra layer of color which may last a while but not permanently.

 With that in mind, there comes a time to replate your black piece of jewelry.
-I’d recommend replating whenever you notice the color of the base metal peeling up, commonly known as “bleeding.”
+I’d recommend replating whenever you notice the color of the base metal peeling up beneath the black gold, commonly known as “bleeding.”
 Replating brings back black gold’s color and you may have to do this after a couple of months or years depending on the depth of rhodium metal.

 Although rhodium replating is not as expensive, you should consider the process as an aftercare cost for all black gold jewelry.

 How To Clean Black Gold Jewelry?